 If you think all Kofta recipes are meat recipes, you are in for a surprise today!
 Kofta is originally meat and vegetable balls or dumplings simmered in a creamy dairy-based gravy.
-However, I have a vegan variation of the recipe that is an eye-opener to a lot of vegans out there.
-If you are looking for a vegan alternative for meatballs, this Cabbage Kofta is the option for you.
-It makes a perfect pair as a cabbage gravy for chapatis or as a spicy gravy for steamed rice.

 Jump to:

-Kofta recipe can be made from different vegetables like carrots, potatoes, or even mixed vegetables.
-However, I felt like cabbage offers the right texture with the right water content that helps in the cooking process.
-For this cabbage gravy today, apart from using grated cabbage, I also use nutritional yeast, and besan flour to bind the cabbage flakes together.
+The kofta recipe can be made from carrots, potatoes, or mixed vegetables.
+However, I felt like cabbage offers the right texture with the right water content that helps the cooking process.

 The procedure is rather simple if you are familiar with making cabbage pakodas.
-In fact, some of my friends also refer to this as ‘cabbage pakoda curry’.
-Once you prepare the koftas, the next step would be to prepare the gravy that the koftas will simmer in.
+Some friends also refer to this as ‘cabbage pakoda curry’.

 Ingredients